 Jimmy’s eyes remained glued to the screen while he sang, watching as a young James Rogan danced cheek-to-cheek with his beautiful bride, Mary Ann.
 The video was of poor quality, a home movie filmed on a cheap recorder, but even through the grain the intensity of the love between the couple had been palpable.
 It was the same intense love they still shared, almost thirty years later.

 The weeks leading up to the wedding had been crazy with fittings and parties, cooking, decorating, work, school.
 Brayden had been sick with a summer cold.
 The guys had rushed to build a deck, set up tents, and finish the landscaping at Chelsea for the reception.
-In the middle of all of that confusion, a video had come in the mail, addressed to Aria, with a note from James saying, “These damn doctors aren’t going to keep me from dancing with my wife at my son’s wedding.”
+In the middle of all of that confusion, a video had arrived in the mail, addressed to Aria, with a note from James saying, “These damn doctors aren’t going to keep me from dancing with my wife at my son’s wedding.”

 James had wanted it to be a surprise for Brent, so they’d kept it a secret from him until just before the first dance started.
 Unfortunately, no one had thought to tell Jimmy before they pressed ‘play.’
 Kylie could kick herself for her stupidity.

 Watching the video, it was as though Brent had stepped back in time, into a mullet and grey tuxedo.
 He was an exact, cookie-cutter replica of his father, from the square of his jaw right down to the slight bow of his legs.
 Jimmy had inherited more of Mary Ann’s features, her straight nose, the faint cleft in her chin.
 He had the same hint of natural curl in his sandy-blonde hair.
-His incredible voice came from her.
+His incredible voice came from her, as well.
 You couldn’t tell from the video, but he also had the exact shade of crystal-blue eyes that she possessed.

 And those crystal-blue eyes were crying.